Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

 \textbf{THIRD POSTULATE} (symmetrization postulate of quantum mechanics): \textit{If the variables $\vec r_i,\uparrow_i$ and $\vec r_j,\uparrow_j$ refer to two identical particles of the ensemble, then the wave function, \eref{om.wavepostulate}, is either symmetric:

 if the particles are bosons (every particle with an integer spin 0, 1, 2, \ldots is a boson), or antisymmetric:

 if the particles are fermions (every particle with a half-odd spin 1/2, 3/2, \ldots is a fermion).
 In \eref{om.spinbos} and \eref{om.spinfer} it is understood that all other degrees of freedom of the other particles remain unchanged.\footnote{This simple spin vector wave function is clearly symmetric so that the orbital wave function has to be either symmetric or antisymmetric.
-For general wave functions, such as the ones in Eqs. (\pref{om.spinND}) and (\pref{om.spinNDmany}), this postulate implies much more complicated restrictions on the possible orbital and spin wave functions.}} \\
+For general wave functions, such as the one in \eref{om.spinND}, this postulate implies much more complicated restrictions on the possible orbital and spin wave functions.}} \\

+As we already did in the development of the postulates for a single-particle system, we remind that the second postulate needs some additional remarks since it has been argued by some authors that this postulate, the quantum equilibrium hypothesis, is not a necessary postulate of the Bohmian theory.

+First, it has been demonstrated that if one assumes that the many-particle wave function of the whole Universe, the so-called Universal wave function that includes all degrees of freedom of the Universe, satisfies some (typical) conditions then, it follows that each (conditional) wave function of each quantum (sub) system will satisfy its own \eref{om.sum_0f_particlesNDo}.
+Thus, the justification about the quantum equilibrium postulate has to be done only for the Universal wave function, not for each individual (sub)system.